 - Enrollment in health benefits from the first month of employment

-TPG HR Services USA can conduct an independent analysis of your current salary and benefit offerings to help you determine if you need to improve them for any positions in order to remain competitive in the race for talent.
+TPG HR Services USA can conduct an independent analysis of your current salary and benefits offered to help you determine if you need to improve them for any positions in order to remain competitive in the race for talent.
 We can also conduct employee surveys to identify any areas of concern among your current staff that may be having a negative impact on your recruiting and retention efforts.
 This is an area where it is particularly helpful to have an external partner so that employees feel confident that they can answer questions openly and honestly without fear of reprisal.

-7. Move Operations to High Quality Labor Markets
+7. Move Operations to High-Quality Labor Markets

 The supply of job candidates skilled in specific areas is not spread out evenly across the country or even in particular regions.
 Oftentimes the proximity of a university or the legacy of an existing industry serves to create a large supply of trained job candidates in a specific field in a particular geographic area.
 Examples of this phenomenon include Silicon Valley for the tech industry or Detroit during the heyday of the American auto industry, among others.
 If your business is looking to hire these candidates, it can sometimes make business sense to relocate your operations to where the talent you need resides.
 Of course, moving your entire business can be a difficult and likely expensive proposition.